Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/README.md

 P.S I believe there is a better way to filter out the data without having two joined tables.

 # Visualization
-I made these charts using EXCEL (and followed the data visualization guildlines by [Stephen Few.](https://www.amazon.com/Stephen-Few/e/B001H6IQ5M)) I also randomized all actual numbers (Excel RAND function) and removed meaningful axis names.
+I made these charts using EXCEL (and followed the data visualization guidelines by [Stephen Few.](https://www.amazon.com/Stephen-Few/e/B001H6IQ5M)) I randomized all actual numbers (Excel RAND function) and removed meaningful axis names.
 I discovered a lot of interesting patterns and also confirmed some of my previous understandings about our users.

 ![Decreasing conversion rate](https://github.com/LukeHC/side-projects/blob/master/GIVEasia-transaction-data-wrangling/Decreasing%20conversion%20rate.png)